A nuclear disc at Cosmic Noon: evidence of early bar-driven galaxy evolution: Data analysis

 \subsection{Photometric decompositions}

-A powerful technique for deriving the structural properties of a galaxy is to perform a two-dimensional photometric decomposition, for which here we use \textsc{IMFIT} v1.8 \citep{Erwin_2015}.
+A powerful technique for deriving the structural properties of a galaxy is to perform a two-dimensional photometric decomposition, which we use here with \textsc{IMFIT} v1.8 \citep{Erwin_2015}.
 We prepared the NIRCam images for \textsc{IMFIT} employing \textsc{SExtractor} \citep[][]{Bertin_1996} to create masks of neighbouring sources.
 Additionally, we convert the pixel units of the NIRCam images from MJy/sr to DN/s by dividing the image by the \texttt{FLUXCONV} constant from the image header.
 We edit the \textsc{IMFIT} configuration file to have the corresponding gain, readout noise, subtracted background, and exposure time for each NIRCam filter.
-The galaxy centre is defined as the brightest pixel and has an upper and lower bound of $\pm 2$ pixels.
+The galaxy centre is defined as the brightest pixel and is determined using ellipse-fitting techniques (described below).
+Furthermore, we provide \textsc{IMFIT} with a central pixel limit of $\pm 2$ pixels from this specified value.
 The fitted structural components are centred on the galaxy centre.
 We fed \textsc{IMFIT} with simulated NIRCam PSFs generated by the \textsc{STPSF} package \citep{Perrin_2014}.
-We selected a region of $\pm 20$ pixels centred on the galaxy to convolve with a four-fold oversampled PSF, and we chose the Differential Evolution (DE) algorithm \citep[][]{Stron_1997} to minimise the fit statistic and find the best-fit model.
-The algorithm does not require an initial guess for parameter values; rather, it requires upper and lower limits, which makes it less likely to be trapped in local minima \citep[for a discussion on the robustness of the DE algorithm, see][]{Gadotti_2025}.
+We selected a region of $\pm 20$ pixels centred on the galaxy to convolve with a fourfold-oversampled PSF, and we used the Differential Evolution (DE) algorithm \citep[][]{Stron_1997} to minimise the fit statistic and find the best-fit model.
+The algorithm does not require an initial guess for parameter values; rather, it requires upper and lower limits, which makes it less likely to be trapped in local minima \citep[for a discussion on the robustness of the DE algorithm, see][]{Gadotti_2026}.

 We fit all NIRCam images with three components.
 The radial light/mass profile of the disc is described by an exponential; a generalised S\'ersic function describes the bar; a S\'ersic function describes the central component.
 Collectively, we fit 18 free parameters.
-As a result, we have a component model defined by concentric and homologous ellipses of position angle PA and ellipticity $\epsilon$, defined by
+As a result, we have a component model defined by concentric and homologous ellipses of position angle PA and ellipticity $\varepsilon$, defined by

 where $b$ is the length of the semi-minor axis and $a$ is the length of the semi-major axis of the ellipse.
 The intensity for a given ellipse in the central component is defined as: